hodzanassredin/hodzanassredin.github.com/_posts/2020-01-08-programming_math_fun.md

 # The numbers

-Let�s start with the number.
+Let's start with the number.
 Initially, we have only nothing(zero) and to count something we need to have something nonzero.
 We are like Hegel now :-).
 And we need a way to combine things together and express any natural number even infinity.